Why See Richard III?

 Want more Shakespeare?
 See all of the Bard's plays on in London here

 Opening night: 13 March 2019

 Seen Richard III?
 Loved it?
 Hated it?

 Help your fellow London Theatreland visitors by leaving the first review!Write a review now

-Please note: The term Apollo Theatre and/or Richard III as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Apollo Theatre and/or Richard III and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Apollo Theatre and/or Richard III and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Alexandra Palace and/or Richard III as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Alexandra Palace and/or Richard III and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Alexandra Palace and/or Richard III and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.